 Other old eye amulets against evil can also be found in ancient Egypt in the shape of glass eye beads.
 Beads with a reference to an eye are manifold but from the Amarna period onwards they were also found as pendants of yellow and blue glass.
 Later these eye beads became very elaborate and were in the Phoenician culture made as face beads.

 In the same light also a reference to the Evil Eye must be made.
-This age old believe, spread around the entire Asian and African region and the Mediterranean, is the believe that envy will attract evil.
+This age old believe, spread around the entire Asian and African region as well as the Mediterranean, is the believe that envy will attract evil.
 In the Arab world this is called Ain el Hassad.
 One method to keep it at bay is by confronting the Evil Eye with another eye.
 This can be done by wearing amulets in the shape of an eye (for this purpose shells, beads, pendants, patterns in for instance embroidery, marbles (below left) or buttons are used) or by confronting the Evil Eye with itself, with the use of a mirror.
 The shape of the eye in many of the amulets is often very symbolic only or almost abstract.